 DIY Farmhouse Tiered Tray

 Friends, I love decorating for the holidays and created this farmhouse tiered tray for the counter.
-I love displaying my DIY gnomes on them, but have styled this one as an Easter farmhouse tiered tray.
+I love displaying my easy DIY farmhouse gnomes on it but have styled this one as an Easter farmhouse tiered tray.

 This is a ridiculously quick farmhouse project.
 I gathered a couple of materials, shopped my stash, and picked up two pieces.
 That’s it!
 Let’s get started.